-Number of X .7 1 1 .
-1
+Number of Number of

-Securities to Weighted Number of
+Securities to be Weighted Securities

-be Average Securities

-Issued Upon Exercise Price Remaining
+Issued Upon Average Remaining

-Exercise of of Available for
+Exercise of Exercise Price of Available for

 Outstanding Outstanding Future Issuance

 Options, Options, Under Equity

 Warrants and Warrants and Compensation

 Plan Category Rights Rights Plans

 Equity compensation plans approved by security holders - - 394,066(1)(2)

-- (1) The Board approved the Amended and Restated Plan on January 24, 2012 and January 24, 2017 and the stockholders at the Annual Meetings of Stockholders held on March 27, 2012 and March 28, 2017. - (2) As of January 31, 2020, there were 281,225 shares of common stock remaining available for future issuance under the Company's Amended and Restated Plan.
+(1) The Board approved the Amended and Restated Plan on January 24, 2012 and January 24, 2017 and the stockholders at the

+Annual Meetings of Stockholders held on March 27, 2012 and March 28, 2017.

+(2) As of January 31, 2020, there were 281,225 shares of common stock remaining available for future issuance under the Company's Amended and Restated Plan.